Dicamba Post Emergence Use in DT (Dicamba Tolerant) Soybeans

 - Ground fog in low-lying area.

-The dicamba label requires at least 30 days rotational crop interval (days after application); and a minimum accumulation of 1 inch of rainfall or overhead irrigation must be observed following application of old dicamba products like Clarity.
+Yes, dicamba products such as Clarity can be applied before planting DT soybeans.
+The product label for old dicamba products such as Clarity require at least 28 days rotational crop interval (days after application); and a minimum accumulation of 1 inch of rainfall or overhead irrigation must be observed following application.
 These requirements may vary from product to product or there may be additional label requirements.
-Carefully read and follow all label requirements.
+For example, planting interval for Banvel is 60 days.
+Therefore, carefully read and follow all label requirements.
+This longer planting interval must be applied because DT soybean is not listed on Banvel, Clarity, DiFlexx, or other dicamba products.

 For best control, post emergence dicamba applications should be made when broadleaf weeds are less than 4 inches in height.
-To manage broadleaf weeds, especially herbicide-resistant waterhemp (emerges throughout the growing season) after June 20th, follow University of Minnesota Extension recommendations on layering of residual herbicides such as Dual, Outlook, Warrant, and Valor.
+To manage broadleaf weeds, especially herbicide-resistant waterhemp (emerges throughout the growing season) after June 30th, the MDA recommends growers follow the University of Minnesota Extension recommendations on layering of residual herbicides such as Dual, Outlook, Warrant, and Valor.
 Incorporation of layering of residual herbicides in herbicide programs provide residual control of late emerging weeds.

 If you do not have herbicide-resistant waterhemp in a field, herbicides from these three sites-of action can be applied: